 Christmas Tree Chocolate Chip Cookie Cake

-This Christmas Tree Chocolate Chip Cookie Cake is made with a classic 9×13 chocolate chip cookie!
-It’s decorated in buttercream with a snowy Christmas tree!
-So delicious, easy to make and the perfect addition to your cookie exchange or celebration!
+This easy Christmas Tree Chocolate Chip Cookie Cake is made with a classic 9×13 chocolate chip cookie!
+Decorated in buttercream with a snowy Christmas tree it’s the perfect addition to your cookie exchange or celebration!

 We had a great Thanksgiving this past week and I hope you did too!
 We saw lots of family and friends and enjoyed spending our first Thanksgiving with the boys.
 They preferred ham to turkey and enjoyed a few tastes of Green Bean Casserole and Cheesy Hash Brown Casserole. 🙂